Headcovering

 1 Corinthians 11:3

-Even in this simple matter a question is raised, two actually.
+Headship is a matter of relative authority.
+This informs us about the "chain of command" in the institution of divine government.
+Even in this simple matter a question is raised, or two.
 Why, in this presentation about divine order, do these three relationships appear out of sequence?
 Think about it.
-If you're descending down the hierarchy as suggested in how the one with more authority in a relationship is consistently presented first in the pairings, we see the second set then the third and finally the first.
-This draws our attention.
-As we dwell on it, another question arises.
+The one with more authority in a relationship is consistently presented first in the three comparisons, a very orderly sequence.
+With this observation, it seems very curious that in the order of the comparisons, the lowest ranking appears second and the highest, third.
+The order of the second, third and then the first draws our attention.
+On that observation, another question arises.
 But, what about the woman?
 This is the same question I want to ask when I consider verse 7's revelation that the woman is the glory of man.
-Because of the pattern arising from the natural symmetry, these two lines are directly linked together, and wisdom dictates we give heed to this feature as a guide to help us understand what the Author is telling us.
+Because of the pattern arising from the natural symmetry of the linguistic structure, these two lines are directly linked together.
+Wisdom dictates that we benefit from this form of guidance to help us understand what the Author is conveying thereby.
 So, we ask: What about the woman?
 Who or what then is the glory of the woman?
 What provision has been made for her?
 Sure, somebody has to be last, but is there no compensation for her assignment at the bottom of the hierarchy?
 There are no apologies made for this and none are necessary.
-We will discover how she has not been neglected, that provision has been made with regard to authority and glory with special compensation.
+We will discover how that she has not been neglected because a provision has been made for her.

-Let's apply ourselves to understanding this glory language that witnesses to divine order.
+Let's apply ourselves to understanding this glory language that bears witness to divine order.

-The direction we're given about covering or uncovering the head only applies while praying and prophesying.
-If we concern ourselves with what it is that makes these activities special we gain some key insight into the spiritual dynamic.
-When we pray and prophesy, whether praying in tongues or with our understanding, in public or in private, we are engaged in communication with our God.
+If we concern ourselves with what it is that makes these two activities special, we can glean some insight into the spiritual dynamic.
+When we pray and prophesy, whether praying in tongues or with our understanding, whether we're in a public or a private setting, we communicate with our God.
 Angels may be involved, who are in His presence.
 One illustration of this activity is found in Revelation 8.

 3 Another angel came and stood at the altar, holding a golden censer; and much incense was given to him, so that he might add it to the prayers of all the saints on the golden altar which was before the throne.
 4 And the smoke of the incense, with the prayers of the saints, went up before God out of the angel's hand.